BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 For security purpose, please provide the following contact information to the email address - pathfinder@gov.bc.ca

+* Email to reach out for On-Boarding meeting invitation:
 * link to the GitHub ticket you just created:
 * Admin user's IDIR account:
 * Admin user's Business Email Address: